criticalsession/RandSort/README.md

 # RandSort

-## Blazingly slow sorting algorithm based on randomly attempting swapping numbers around in an array and hoping we stumble upon the solution
+## Blazingly slow sorting algorithm based on randomly swapping numbers around in an array in hope that we stumble upon the solution

 **WARNING: Turn back.
 There's nothing of import for you here.**

+Time Complexity: O(A LOT)

+---

 Tired of **efficient** sorting algorithms?
 Want your software to **grind down to a halt** given a slightly large array of integers?
 Looking to surrender your code to the **gods of chaos**?
 Wanna